Analogs of Bol operators on superstrings: Introduction

 In order to explain where this subalgebra $\fpe(2)$ comes from, recall ``occasional''\ isomorphisms, see the bottom line in eq.~\eqref{iso} where the Lie superalgebras are considered as \textbf{abstract}, whereas as filtered or $\Zee$-graded they are \textbf{not} isomorphic:

-Considering the Lie superalgebras in the second line of eq.~\eqref{iso} not as abstract, which is unreasonable in Veblen's problem, but as filtered, we see that the $(\cF, \fg)$-\textbf{bi}modules of rank 1, where $\cF$ is the algebra of functions on $\cM$ and $\fg$ is a~Lie superalgebra on $\cM$, are quite different: over $\fk(1|2)$ and $\fm(1)$ we have 2-parameter modules $\cF_{a,b}$, whereas the modules of weighted densities over $\fvect(1|1)$ can only depend on 1 parameter.
+Considering the Lie superalgebras in the second line of eq.~\eqref{iso} not as abstract, which is unreasonable in Veblen's problem, but as filtered, we see that the $(\cF, \fg)$-\textbf{bi}modules of rank~ 1 over $\cF$, where $\cF$ is the algebra of functions on $\cM$ and $\fg$ is a~Lie superalgebra of certain vector fields on $\cM$, are quite different: over $\fk(1|2)$ and $\fm(1)$ we have 2-parameter bimodules $\cF_{a,b}$, whereas the modules of weighted densities over $\fvect(1|1)$ can only depend on 1 parameter, see \cite{BLS}.